b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 replace(sco(s), r"(\d)\]," => s"\1],\n")
 ```

-Here, we let the built in function `sort` to arrange the numbers from `v` in
+Here, we let the built in function `sort` to arrange the numbers from `v` in the
-the ascending order.
-Then for each number from `v` we get its indices in
+ascending order.
+Then for each number from `v` we get its indices in `sortedV`
-`sortedV` and its ranks based on that (`initialRanks[indicesInSortedV]`).
-As
+and their corresponding ranks based on that
-in `getRanksVer2` the latter is used to calculate their average.
+(`initialRanks[indicesInSortedV]`).
+As in `getRanksVer2` the latter is used to
+calculate their average.

 OK, time for cleanup + adding some types for future references (before we forget
 them).